mtmanning93/playsong-jukebox/README.md

 ## Future Implementations

+Future implementations would include an in app video or audio player.
+When finding a song the user will be able to play it directly in the app or at least open in a new browser tab.

+Following this the ability to download entire playlists created by search methods in order to player all songs uninterrupted.

 ## Testing

 - Throughout the build the app was constantly testing using my local terminal within gitpod.